ocaml/dune/doc/dev/rule-streaming.md

 because of `copy_files` stanza that create dependencies in the other direction.

-At a result, some combination of `copy_files` and directory targets don't produce the expected result.
+At a result, some combinations of `copy_files` and directory targets don't produce the expected result.
 This is documented in the test suite.

 ## Problem

-The above description expose a concrete problem with directory targets, but there is also a general sense of messiness in the way things work.
+The above description exposes a concrete problem with directory targets, but there is also a general sense of messiness in the way things work.
 Generating rules for multiple directories at once is natural, but the current encoding is odd.